 "The fish house" has become a book, the preface is by Fulco Pratesi (WWF Italy) and Alessandro Giannì (Greenpeace).

-You can find it everywhere on the web and in Maremma in all bookstores.
+You can find it everywhere on the web and in Maremma in all bookstores or in Amazon.
 It costs € 14.25.

 Every income from the sale of the book goes to the project.
 Why the museum must grow.
 Where the 39 works dropped into the sea in 2015 are now, the marine ecosystem has been reborn, along with flora and fauna.
 The goal is to extend the protected area by placing new sculptures.